thethales/TIL/Coursera/Increase Mini Player Size.md

         document.head.append(style);
     }

-    //Adds a slight increase of 100px to the mini scrollabe player, so there's more area for view addStyle('.rc-VideoMiniPlayer.mini .rc-VideoMiniControls, .rc-VideoMiniPlayer.mini .video-main-player-container {width:400px !important}');
+    //Adds a slight increase of 100px to the mini scrollabe player, so there's more area for view without invanding the transcription text area addStyle('.rc-VideoMiniPlayer.mini .rc-VideoMiniControls, .rc-VideoMiniPlayer.mini .video-main-player-container {width:400px !important}');
 })();